lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

 is the last one marked by `z`.
 Due to its hight computational complexity, the complete ruleset has been determined for the original [Rule \[5\]](DFZ/05.txt), [Rule \[6\]](DFZ/06.txt), and [Rule \[8\]](DFZ/08.txt) only.
+The complete ruleset for Rule [6] has 53 lines, out of which 17 uses both inequalities.

 ### Creating a double ruleset